gabrieloliverio/gabrieloliverio.github.io/_drafts/logging-with-php-and-monolog.md

 to the `SwiftMailerHandler` instance itself.

-The handling starts from the handler located at the top, thus, `SwiftMailerHandler` is the first to handle the log entry, sending and e-mail, then, the log is stored in the file system by `StreamHandler`.
+The handling starts from the handler located at the top, thus, `SwiftMailerHandler` (push last) is the first to handle the log entry, sending and e-mail, then, the log is stored in the file system by `StreamHandler`.

 Notice the last argument passed to the `SwiftMailer`'s constructor - that's the